 But It’s Not All Bad…

-In short, I probably should’ve chosen the Real Nude Ergo (my review here) to test first, because it curves forward, an essential characteristic of G-spotting toys.4 I’m disappointed that I don’t like the shape of the Sumo’s shaft, because the suction cup is super strong—it stayed attached to my shower wall for twelve hours, until I removed it.
+In short, I probably should’ve chosen the Real Nude Ergo (my review here) to test first, because it curves forward, an essential characteristic of G-spotting toys.
+I’m disappointed that I don’t like the shape of the Sumo’s shaft, because the suction cup is super strong—it stayed attached to my shower wall for twelve hours, until I removed it.
 If I found it better for thrusting, I’d love to use it as a shower toy.
 The toy’s longer length (almost 7″ insertable) is perfect for use against a wall.

 I really love the squishiness of the Sumo’s head; it’s a great firmness for clenching.
 This is in fact how I prefer to use the Sumo: with the first three inches inserted, just clenching my vagina around it while barely moving it, while I’m moving a We-Vibe Tango around my clit.
 The softness of the Sumo’s head when I come is really amazing.